iLVL-Key/FFXI/gearswap/readme.md

 <summary>SAM</summary>

+Version 14.7
+- Adjusted precast so that using a Soboro Sukehiro will not equip a WS set.

 Version 14.6
 - Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.